septa-ma/Django-Generate-Fake-Data/README.md

     - create lists of fake data
     - create class and make functions for choose fake data
 - 5- custom management command

-**For this project we use fix set of data (use fixture library)**
-# Fixture?
-- a collection of data that django knows how to import into a database.